Since moving to New York in 2001, Frank Basile has been fortunate to establish himself as one of today's most in-demand baritone saxophonists.

 Basile enrolled at the University of North Texas to continue his musical studies.
 While at UNT, Basile played in the world-renowned One O’clock Lab Band for six consecutive semesters.
 After graduating with honors and a bachelor’s degree in Jazz Studies from UNT, Basile moved to New York in the summer of 2001 as a selected member of the first Jazz Studies program at the Juilliard School.

-In addition to his activities as a sideman, Basile also takes an active roll as leader of his own quartet, quintet and sextet.
+In addition to his activities as a sideman and educator, Basile also takes an active role as leader of his own quartet, quintet and sextet.
 To date, Basile has released three recordings as a leader, and his band has headlined at many of New York's major jazz clubs.